runtimeverification/mir-semantics/kmir/k-src/mir.md

 The `MIR-INITIALIZATION` module defines rules that construct the initial runtime configuration based on the parsed MIR program abstract syntax tree.
 Note that this modules imports the `MIR-AMBIGUITIES` which defines how to reserve parsing ambiguities, hence the `MIR-INITIALIZATION` cannot be used with the Haskell backend at the moment.

-TODO: consult the C semantics team on how to use the Haskell backend in presence of parsing ambiguities.

 ```k
 module MIR-INITIALIZATION